- June 24th

 We’ll conduct a group activity where attendees will build materials that they can take back to their teams to begin conducting their own Red Team Blue Team workshop, including their own set of “bad actors” to use.
 Attendees will leave with what they need to get started in their own work contexts to weed out “bad actors” that they can identify with red team / blue workshops, using the kit they receive during this event here.

-Daniela Busse (San Francisco IxDA Leadership, Head of Research, Oracle Marketing Cloud)
+Daniela Busse (San Francisco IxDA Leadership, Head of Research, eBay)

-Daniela Busse (Ph.D.) focuses on research and incubation of breakthrough, design-led innovation and future experiences, at Oracle Marketing Cloud (as Head of Research), and prior to that at Citi Ventures (as Director of Innovation and Strategic Partnerships in the office of the Chief Innovation Officer).
+Daniela Busse (Ph.D.) focuses on research and incubation of breakthrough, design-led innovation and future experiences, now as eBay’s Head of Design Research, and prior to that at Oracle Marketing Cloud (Director/Research), at Citi Ventures (as Director of Innovation and Strategic Partnerships in the office of the Chief Innovation Officer).
 In the past, Daniela served as Design Futurist/Innovation Lab Director at Samsung Research America, as Experience Innovation Director at SAP’s Office of the CEO, and as Design Researcher at Microsoft’s Office Design Group.
 Through her award-winning work, she defines ground-breaking new uses and designs for technologies, for future roadmap ideation and product experience incubation.
 Daniela received her Ph.D. in Computing Science (Human-Computer Interaction/Cognitive Modeling) from Glasgow University (Scotland, UK), and also her summa cum laude degrees in both CS and Psychology.
 She holds multiple patents, is a sought-after speaker, and has published frequently in the field of Design, Research, and Innovation.
 She is a Leader of IxDA – San Francisco, San Francisco’s IxD community of over 5000 members, and a total online network of over 10.000 Designers and design related professionals, students, educators, and thought-leaders in San Francisco and the Bay Area.

 For more information on this event see Can’t live with them, Can’t live without them.